tejidokit/vue_deepin/README.md

 <br />
 <br />

-#### After following the Vite set up on the terminal your terminal should have have a similar output below among other strings of text
+#### After following the Vite set up on the terminal your terminal should have a similar output below among other strings of text

 > ➜ Local: http://localhost:5173/